openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 ### Stream Status {#status}
 Event Streams are managed independently.
 A Receiver MAY request that events from a stream be interrupted by Updating the Stream Status ({{updating-a-streams-status}}).

-A Transmitter MAY decide to enable, pause or disable updates from a stream independently of an update request from a Receiver.
-If a Transmitter decides to start or stop events for a stream then the Transmitter MUST do the following according to the status of the stream.
+If a Transmitter decides to enable, pause or disable updates from a stream independently of an update request from a Receiver, it MUST send a Stream Updated Event ({{stream-updated-event}}) to the Receiver.

-If the stream is:

-Enabled

-> the Transmitter MUST send a Stream Updated ({{stream-updated-event}}) event to the Receiver within the Event Stream.

-Paused

-> the Transmitter SHOULD send a Stream Updated ({{stream-updated-event}}) event after the Event Stream is re-started.
-A Receiver MUST assume that events may have been lost during the time when the Stream was paused.

-Disabled

-> the Transmitter MAY send a Stream Updated ({{stream-updated-event}}) event after the Event Stream is re-enabled.

 #### Reading a Stream’s Status {#reading-a-streams-status}
 An Event Receiver checks the current status of an Event Stream by making an HTTP